cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

                  dirname                    basename

-Understanding this split is important when it comes to moving and renaming file as both concepts deal with the modification of a file's absolute path.
+Understanding this split is important when it comes to moving and renaming a file as both of those tasks modify a file's absolute path when performed successfully.

 .. |Y| replace:: ✓
 .. |N| replace:: ✗